kalu-o/mLEARn/papers/paper.md

 A number of new enhancements such as automatic differentiation, distributed computing and GPU support will be added in future.

+# Use in Teaching and Learning Context

+The following describes some use cases in the context of teaching and learning.
+1. Read custom data set

+This will involve extending the DataReader class in data_reader.cpp to read a custom data set.
+The learning objective is to enable students extend the functionalities of a base class.

+2. Activation functions

+At the end of this exercise, students are expected to implement common activation functions and their derivatives.
+A number of activation functions such as Sigmoid, Tanh, etc. are already provided.
+Possible course works include:
+* Removing the implementations of these functions and asking students, for example, to implement the Sigmoid function and its derivative.
+* Extending with a novel activation function.

+3. Understanding basic learning algorithms (back-propagation)

+The back-propagation algorithm is a basic machine learning algorithm often taught in foundation courses in deep learning.
+Students should be able to Implement the forward and backward pass.
+These are already implemented in the Layer class.

+4. Advanced deep Learning algorithms (RMS-Prop, Adagrad, etc)

+Adaptive learning algorithms is an active research area in deep learning.
+The Optimizer class provided contains an implementation of RMS-Prop and Adagrad.
+These implementations could be removed and students asked to implement these learning algorithms.
+Furthermore, other ones such as Adams, Adadelta, etc., are not implemented yet.
+Their implementation is a good exercise that will demonstrate grounding in adaptive learning algorithms.

+5. Extending the architecture of the network (advanced)

+The current implementation of the architecture needs improvement.
+One such area is refactoring the 'Layer' class into a base class and deriving sigmoid, tanh, relu and convolution layers from this.

 # Acknowledgements

 The core work in neural networks and convergence was done as part of the DEA thesis "Training Multi-layer Perceptron using Genetic Algorithms", while the author was with GRLMC at Rovira i Virgili University, Tarragona.
 The author would